tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/服务端 API/第三方回调/群组系统相关回调/拉人入群之前回调_intl_en.md

 ## Feature Description

-This API enables the app backend to promptly monitor (and reject if so configured) group members’ requests to add other users to the group.
+This API enables the app backend to promptly view (and reject if so configured) group members' requests to add other users to the group.

 ## Precautions